 Byron and Catherine Cocke, of Savannah, leave behind five children, who officials say are being cared for by extended family.
 Byron is the co-founder and co-CEO of CF Real Estate Services.
 Brett Finkelstein, the other co-founder of CF Real Estate Services, released a statement regarding Catherine and Byron’s deaths.

 “We are devastated by this tragic loss,” the statement reads.
 “They were philanthropic, creative, intelligent, caring and entrepreneurial.”
-(Please post in larger font)

 The statement goes on to note the Byron was a joy to work with, was laid back and loved his family, company and colleagues.